Audit Log

 Audit Log Settings

-Only the organization owner can modify the audit log settings.
-The organization owner is displayed and managed in the Security Settings pane in the Real-Time Console.
+Only the organization owner can modify the Audit Log settings.
+The organization owner is displayed and managed in the Security Settings pane of the Real-Time Console.

-• Fail action if auditing fails - Enforced mode.
-Prevents actions from being executed if the auditing was not completed properly.
+• Fail action if auditing fails.
+Enforced mode.
+Prevents actions from being executed if the auditing wasn't completed properly.
 Not available in SysLog.

-Once you have finished making changes to the settings, click Apply to save the changes or OK to save the changes and close the window.
+After you finish making changes to the settings, click Apply to save the changes or OK to save the changes and close the window.

 Audit Logs Data